 Readability is how you show your readers love

-Neil Patel, columnist for Forbes, Inc, Entrepreneur and online influencer, has stated that “content that people love and content that people can read is almost the same thing”.
+Neil Patel, a columnist for Forbes, Inc, Entrepreneur, and online influencer, has stated that “content that people love and content that people can read is almost the same thing”.

 It makes perfect sense.

 Yet, a lot of content being created is not the stuff people love.
 Or read.